 14. Who dispenses drugs and devices to patients and how are those dispensers compensated?

-As for the outpatient sector, medicinal products are dispensed by pharmacies only.
-Medical devices may be dispensed by healthcare institutions and sellers (i.e. pharmacies, shops, vending machines, etc.).
+As for the outpatient sector, medicinal products are dispensed by pharmacies.
+In addition, retail companies having the right to sell medicinal products are allowed to dispense a limited list of medicinal products as approved by SMCA (no prescription or reimbursed products).
+Medical devices may be dispensed by healthcare institutions and sellers (i.e., pharmacies, shops, vending machines, etc.).

 As for the inpatient sector, medicinal products and medical devices may be dispensed by healthcare institutions.

 As far as the compensation issue is concerned, please see the answers to questions 10 and 11 of this Chapter.

 15. What are the professional and legal responsibilities of those who dispense drugs and devices?
 What role do they play in providing patient care, information, and safety?

 In case of medicinal products, pharmacists and pharmacy technicians who dispense medicinal products to patients are obliged to:

 - provide the patient with information on the use of medicinal products;

 - dispense medicinal products according to legal requirements only;

 Pharmacists are also allowed to provide pharmaceutical care services and to perform vaccination and COVID-19 rapid antigen testing within the premises of the pharmacy (in this case pharmacies shall have a valid HCI license and pharmacists shall have valid healthcare professionals’ licenses).

 In addition, in case of a reimbursable or prescription medicinal product or reimbursable medical device, patients must also be informed about other similar products/medical devices.